kjappelbaum/structure_comp/docs/source/quickstart.rst

 ````````````````````````````````````

 If you have two dataframes of properties and you want to find out if they come from the same
-distribution the `DistComparison` class is the one you might want to use.
+distribution the :code:`DistComparison` class is the one you might want to use.

 Under the hood, it runs different statistical tests feature by feature and some also over the complete
 dataset and then returns a dictionary with the test statistics.